"Meeting our own needs without compromising the ability of future generations to meet their own needs"

 Global average temperatures have increased by more than 1℃ since pre-industrial times

-According to Our World in Data, 73.2 % of the global carbon dioxide equivalence (CO2e) was accounted for energy used in industry which 17.5% was energy-related emissions from the generation of electricity and heat used in residential and commercial buildings.
+According to Our World in Data, 73.2 % of the global carbon dioxide equivalence (CO2e) was accounted for energy used in the industry which 17.5% was energy-related emissions from the generation of electricity and heat used in residential and commercial buildings.

 Focusing on a construction industry-specific, cement production accounted for a direct 3% and steel and iron production for 7.2% of the global emissions with energy-related emissions associated with the manufacturing of these products.
 In summary, the construction and manufacturing industries were responsible for 6.11 billion tCO2e, whereas the transport indirectly correlated with civil assets accounted for 7.7 billion tCO2e only second to Electricity & Heat-related emissions of 15 billion tCO2e as seen in Figures below.